-Next Fed candidate to meet with Trump: Janet Yellen
+Next Fed candidate meets with Trump: Janet Yellen

-President Trump meets with Fed Chair Janet Yellen Thursday as he weighs whether to reappoint her as the head of the nation's central bank.
+President Trump met with Fed Chair Janet Yellen Thursday as he weighs whether to reappoint her as the head of the nation's central bank.

 Trump was frequently critical of Yellen and the Fed during the 2016 campaign, but more recently he's said he's considering reappointing her because she's "done a good job."